 The costs of necessary learning materials, such as textbooks, notebooks, calculators, backpacks and more, can easily reach hundreds of dollars per semester.
 However, college professors will typically release the class syllabus and book requirements in advance, so you have time to find less-expensive options beyond the campus bookstore.

 To save money on textbooks each semester, consider renting your books or buying them used.
-There are some courses, however, that require one-time online access codes, and those can’t be rented or bought used.
+Some courses, however, require one-time online access codes, and those can’t be rented or bought used.

 Estimated cost: $1,200 to $1,400 per year

-While most libraries have computers available for student use, it’s nearly impossible to go through college without a laptop or some sort of personal computer.
+While most libraries have computers for student use, it’s nearly impossible to go through college without a laptop or other personal computer.
 Many professors have gone paperless now, with homework, essays and assignments being completed fully online.
 Some exams and classes are even hosted online now, so it’s important to have a personal device to complete your coursework on time.

-Some schools offer laptop rentals, so check with student services or with the library before making a large purchase.
-To cut down on costs, you may also consider buying a refurbished or pre-owned device instead of a new one.
+Some schools offer laptop rentals, so check with student services or the library before making a large purchase.
+To cut costs, you may also consider buying a refurbished or pre-owned device instead of a new one.

 3. Dorm furnishings and personal items

-Basic necessities like a desk, a chair, a twin bed, a closet, basic storage and utilities are included in the cost of room and board if you stay in on-campus dorms.
+Necessities like a desk, a chair, a twin bed, a closet, basic storage and utilities are included in the cost of room and board if you stay in on-campus dorms.
 However, other necessary furnishings aren’t included.
-Students are responsible for providing items like pillows, bed furnishings, personal decor and basic appliances, like coffee makers, water filters, minirefrigerators and microwaves.
+Students are responsible for providing items like pillows, bed furnishings, personal decor and basic appliances.
+This includes things like coffee makers, water filters, minirefrigerators and microwaves.